gr-b/VAEGAN/README.md

-# AdversarialVAE implementation in Pytorch - with added interactive visualization
+# VAEGAN implementation in Pytorch - with added interactive visualization
+This repository is a simple MNIST implementation of "Autoencoding beyond pixels with a learned similarity metric".